magalhini/magalhini.github.com/_posts/2016-10-11-johnny-five-weather-station.md

 We need some markup (and CSS, why not) and JS to allow the user to search for a location, send it over to our local server using web sockets, and get things moving (literally).

-If you take a peek at the [https://github.com/magalhini/arduino-projects/blob/master/weather-station/index.html](index.html) file on the repo, you'll find all the markup and a simple JavaScript method:
+If you take a peek at the [index.html](https://github.com/magalhini/arduino-projects/blob/master/weather-station/index.html) file on the repo, you'll find all the markup and this simple JavaScript method:

 {% highlight javascript %}

 <script>
   (function() {
-    var socket = io.connect(window.location.hostname + ':' + 3000);
+    // connect to our socket connection on the server var socket = io.connect(window.location.hostname + ':' + 3000);
     var input = document.querySelector('input');